top of page

 What to expect

-Podiatry is a patient-centred, healthcare.
+Podiatry is a patient-centred, healthcare practitioner.
 A first appointment generally lasts about 45 minutes to an hour to allow the podiatrist adequate time to:

 • Listen and ask questions about your problem, your general health, other medical care you are receiving or medication you are taking, and it will be recorded in your case notes.
 The information you provide will be confidential.